kuznic/Drones/MUSALA-DRONES-README.md

 During the course of creating this application some assumptions and choices were made.
 Some of those choices/assumptions include the following:
+- The application is written in the JAVA programming language and uses teh SpringBoot framework
 - The application uses h2 database as the internal database
 - The application implements a basic form of Spring Security and authentication happens in-memory